SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/DataMiner_Teams_bot.md

 > - For examples of command scripts, refer to [Custom Command Examples](https://github.com/SkylineCommunications/ChatOps-Extensions/tree/main/CustomCommandExamples) on GitHub.
 > - For a video guide on creating custom commands, see [Elevate your DataMiner ChatOps game](https://www.youtube.com/watch?v=Sr6EEp2DFps). ![Video](~/user-guide/images/video_Duo.png)

-> [!TIP]
+> [!NOTE]
-> A number of advanced custom commands have been created and are publicly available on GitHub to use.
+> A number of advanced custom commands have been made available on GitHub.
 You can find them tagged with *dataminer-bot* here: [dataminer-bot](https://github.com/topics/dataminer-bot).

 ### Input and output of the commands